simeonpashley/simeonpashley.github.io/_posts/2011-03-24-ten-website-design-mistakes-to-avoid.md

 for every customer, competition is tough, to say the least.
-To complicate matters, studies show that the average website visitor spends approximately 8 seconds on your site before moving onto check out your competition…unless your product or service hits ‘em right between the eyes with the kind of impact that makes them want to stay and buy.
+To complicate matters, studies show that the average website visitor spends approximately 8 seconds on your site before moving onto check out your competition…unless your product or service hits 'em right between the eyes with the kind of impact that makes them want to stay and buy.

 To stand head and shoulders above the competition, you should know these